-A recent opinion from the US Department of Education states that the University must inform students in advance if their name will be appearing on an electronic class roster: Since Fall 2001, web-based, password-protected class sites have been available for all accredited courses taught at The University.
+Password-protected class sites will be available for all accredited courses taught at The University.
 Syllabi, handouts, assignments and other resources are types of information that may be available within these sites.
 Site activities could include exchanging e-mail, engaging in class discussions and chats, and exchanging files.
 In addition, class e-mail rosters will be a component of the sites.
 Students who do not want their names included in these electronic class rosters must restrict their directory information in the Office of the Registrar, Main Building, Room 1.
-For information on restricting directory information see: http://www.utexas.edu/student/registrar/catalogs/gi00-01/app/appc09.html
+For information on restricting directory information see:

+http://registrar.utexas.edu/students/records/restrictmyinfo/rmifags